Auction industry forms

 Note: We can't accept fee payments over the phone or by email as debit and credit card payments aren't secure using these methods.
 If we get an email containing these details, we'll have to immediately delete it and your application and payment won't be processed.

-Appointment of a motor dealer or chattel auctioneer
+Appoint a chattel auctioneer

 This is a requirement of the Motor Dealers and Chattel Auctioneers Act 2014.

-To appoint or re-appoint an auctioneer (real property), fill out 1 of these forms:
+To appoint (or re-appoint) an auctioneer (real property), fill out 1 of these forms:

 A completed form must be given to the client before you perform any auctioneering services for them.